esdream/pathCrawler/readme_en.md

 ### Preprocessing

-1. Format your data in Excel as follows:
+1. Format your origin data and destination data in Excel as follows:

    | Name of origin or destination | X coordinate | Y coordinate | Other columns |
    | ----------------------------- | ------------ | ------------ | ------------- |